 (ii) Standardized Recipes

 Simply put, a standardized recipe consists of the detailed procedures to be used in preparing and serving each of your menu items and is integral to Food and Beverage Control.
 They give a set measure of the exact amount of ingredient to be used, declare the number of servings, set portions for each serving, and of course the preparation method.
-They are critical for controlling costs as even a slight imbalance in the servings, cascaded over a period of time could lead to a serious dip in your margins.
+They are critical for controlling food and beverage costs as even a slight imbalance in the servings, cascaded over a period of time could lead to a serious dip in your margins.

 Apart from controlling Food Costs, Standard Recipes also help in maintaining consistency across multiple outlets.
+You can achieve recipe standardization across multiple outlets and easily manage each by investing in a POS software with a recipe management feature.

 (iii) Inventory Management